4 min read

 Techniques for anonymizing PHI

-To effectively anonymize PHI, a variety of data masking techniques can be used:
+To effectively anonymize PHI, a variety of data masking techniques can be used.
+The study Anonymizing and Sharing Medical Text Records identifies some of these techniques:

 See also: HIPAA Compliant Email: The Definitive Guide